 Business cases and funding bids

-Information on proposals put forward to secure funding from external funding bodies.
+This includes proposals put forward to secure funding from external funding bodies.
 Any award of funding is a competitive process and submission of proposal is not a guarantee of funding.
-For details of business cases and funding bids view the information in the expandable menu below.
+We also publish details of how we make use of any funds received.

 In February 2009 a Major Scheme Business Case was submitted to the Department for Transport (DfT) for approval, the documents below form that business case.